 Drug Detox is Only the Beginning

-The only path to recovery from addiction to any drug begins with detox; however, detox is only the beginning.
+The only path to recovery from addiction to any drug begins with detox; however, drug detox centers are only the beginning.
 Being able to withdraw from a drug of abuse successfully does nothing to address addiction or help prevent someone from relapsing in the future.

 Detox is also a grueling ordeal to endure.
 Physically and psychologically, someone can experience a tremendous amount of trauma during detox, and it doesn’t get any easier with repeated detoxes.
 The more someone experiences drug detox, the higher the risk is for complications during the process.

-After completing detox, it is imperative to begin a drug treatment program, even if treatment has been completed in the past.
+After completing a program at one of our drug detox centers, it is imperative to begin a drug treatment program, even if treatment has been completed in the past.

 If you or a loved one is struggling with drug abuse or addiction to any substance, detox is the first step but can be completely meaningless if there is no followup in a treatment program.
 Whether it is for you or your loved one, rehab can provide the tools, education, and skills for the addict and loved ones to find and use supports that aid in relapse prevention.